-When a student seeks to return to the University after a MLOA, the VP-SF&CL or VP-SF&CL's designee will determine whether the student has satisfied the conditions and is permitted to return.
-To start the process, at least 14 days prior to the start of class in the quarter during which the student wishes to return, the student must present in writing to the VPSFCL:
+When a student seeks to return to the University after a MLOA, the DOS or DOS's designee will determine whether the student has satisfied the conditions and is permitted to return.
+To start the process, at least 14 days prior to the start of class in the quarter during which the student wishes to return, the student must present in writing to the DOS:

-- A notice indicating an intention to return in the upcoming guarter; and - Evidence that the student has satisfied the conditions of return, including a notice from a medical professional based on a current assessment of the student (within the last 30 days), indicating that the student is ready to return to academia.
+- A notice indicating an intention to return in the upcoming quarter; and - Evidence that the student has satisfied the conditions of return, including a notice from a medical professional based on a current assessment of the student (within the last 30 days), indicating that the student is ready to return to academia.

-After receiving the above information, the VP-SF&CL or VP-SF&CL's designee will make a timely determination (usually within 5 days) whether the student has met the conditions for re-entry, and will inform the student in writing of the decision.
+After receiving the above information, the DOS or DOS designee will make a timely determination (usually within 5 days) whether the student has met the conditions for re-entry, and will inform the student in writing of the decision.